moh1t-do/contact-management/README.md

 - **Solution**: Used async/await syntax to handle asynchronous operations in the backend.
 Ensured all promises are properly awaited and errors are caught using try-catch blocks.

 ### Challenge 2: State Management in React
 - **Solution**: Used React's useState and useEffect hooks to manage state and side effects.
-Implemented filtering and sorting functionality to enhance user experience.

 ### Challenge 3: TypeScript Integration
 - **Solution**: Ensured type safety by defining interfaces for data structures and using TypeScript's type assertions.
-Created a `vite-env.d.ts` file to declare environment variables.

 ### Challenge 4: Error Handling
 - **Solution**: Implemented centralized error handling in Express using middleware.
 Ensured all routes and controllers have proper error handling mechanisms.

 ### Challenge 5: Implementing Pagination
 - **Solution**: Implemented pagination by using Material-UI's `TablePagination` component.
 Managed the current page and rows per page using React's useState hook.
 Updated the backend API to accept pagination parameters (`page` and `limit`) and return the total number of contacts along with the paginated data.
 This ensured that the frontend could correctly display the paginated data and navigate between pages.

-By following these instructions and understanding the project structure, you should be able to set up and run the Contact Management application successfully.